agarret7/austingarrett.dev/README.md

 `docker run -p 3000:3000 -v $(pwd)/frontend:/app -e API_URL=<strapi-url> -t austingarrett-dev`

-will allow you to locally develop the frontend using an arbitrary (potentially remote) backend.
+will allow you to locally develop the frontend using an arbitrary (recommended remote) backend.

-TODO: Integrate GitHub actions such that a merge into main triggers a deployment to a remote Docker context.
+Running the backend locally may require disabling the proxy URL `austingarrett.dev/strapi` in `backend/config/server.js`, or running concurrently with the nginx-proxy companion container.
+This may or may not result in errors relating to TLS certificates (untested).